ryansweigart3/github-issue-helper/README.md

 # Tissue

-A command-line tool for creating GitHub issues from CSV files.
+A command-line tool for creating GitHub issues within the terminal (hence T(erminal)issue) from CSV files.
 Tissue makes it easy to bulk-import issues, feature requests, and bug reports into your GitHub repositories.

 ## Features